Alternatives to White Marble Countertops

 - Non-Porous: Quartz is non-porous, which means it doesn’t need to be sealed.
 Its dense grain makes quartz antimicrobial — it won’t absorb or retain harmful germs and bacteria.

 - Durability: Quartz doesn’t stain or scratch like marble, which makes it ideal for high-traffic areas such as kitchens.
-You don’t have to worry about chipping or scoring the surface, which is perfect for counters that get a lot of use.
+You don’t have to worry about chipping or scoring the surface, which is perfect for kitchen and bath counters that get a lot of use.

 - Wide Range of Use: Like granite, quartz can work well in a variety of settings beyond countertops.
 Consider adding quartz to workstations such as desks or vanities.